Douglas M. Poland

 On the Job

-Attorney Douglas M. Poland is a partner at Stafford Rosenbaum’s Madison office.
+Attorney Douglas M. Poland is a partner in Stafford Rosenbaum’s Madison office.
 Doug’s practice focuses on appellate law and complex litigation, with emphasis on business, contract, and real estate disputes; election and voting rights law; environmental toxic torts; products liability; and consumer fraud lawsuits.

 Doug has decades of significant experience in complex litigation matters in state and federal courts in Wisconsin, Illinois, and throughout the United States.
 He has served as lead counsel in trials before federal, state, and administrative courts, as well as in alternative dispute resolution proceedings.
 He is a member of the bars of the United States Supreme Court, Wisconsin Supreme Court, Illinois Supreme Court, and various federal appellate and district courts across the country.

 Doug also counsels clients on regulatory and pre-litigation issues.
 Doug served as co-lead trial counsel for plaintiffs who successfully challenged the Wisconsin Assembly legislative districts before three-judge federal panels in 2012 and 2016, and is one of the members of the legal team that represented the respondents before the U.S. Supreme Court in Gill v.
 Whitford.
 Doug also served as lead counsel for plaintiffs in Lewis v.
 Bostelmann, who obtained a preliminary injunction in federal court extending the deadline to return mail-in absentee ballots in Wisconsin’s 2020 spring election by six days.
 Doug co-chairs Stafford Rosenbaum’s Election and Political Law practice group with Attorney Jeff Mandell.
-Doug’s election and political law work is so significant that he was recognized and featured in Loyola Law’s 2022 Magazine.
+Doug’s election and political law work is so significant that he was recognized and featured in Loyola Law’s 2022 Magazine and in Wisconsin Super Lawyers 2023 Magazine.

 Doug has been a Best Lawyer since 2010 in the practice areas of Commercial Litigation, Environmental Litigation, Mass Tort Litigation / Class Actions (Defendants), and Product Liability Litigation (Defendants); the added honor of having a Best Lawyers Lawyer of the Year distinction has been awarded to Doug for 2021.
 He also has been named a Super Lawyer since 2012 in the practice areas of Business Litigation, Class Action/Mass Torts (Defense), Civil Rights, Environmental Litigation, and Products Personal Injury (Defense).

-Education
+Doug’s Education

 • Loyola University Chicago School of Law (J.D., 1994, summa cum laude)